rvrnjn594/high-level-design/03-abstraction/03-spectrum-of-consistency-models.md

 Causal consistency is weaker overall, but stronger than the eventual consistency model.
 It's used to prevent non-intuitive behaviors.

 > Example:
-> Thr causal consistency model is used in a commenting system.
+> The causal consistency model is used in a commenting system.
 For example, for the replies to a comment on a Facebook post, we want to display comments after the comment it replies to.
 This is because there is a cause-and-effect relationship between a comment and its replies.

 **NOTE:** There are many consistency models other than the four discussed in this lesson, and there is still room for new consistency models.
 Researchers have developed new consistency models.
 For examples, recent proposed that the causal + consistency model to speed up some specific types of transactions.